Qualitative & Semi Quantitative Analysis of Asbestos in Soil

 The soil fractions are weighed and the characteristic asbestos-containing materials such as; asbestos cement, asbestos insulation board/blocks, lagging/sprays are then identified, under a low powered microscope.

-For semi-quantitative analysis, the ACM found in the fractions are then separated and weighed.
-The asbestos in the ACM material is then separated and analysed using a polarised light microscope to further determine the type of asbestos present.
+For semi-quantitative analysis, The BRANZ (Building Research Association of New Zealand) method of asbestos in soil analysis is a standardised approach used to detect and quantify the presence of asbestos fibres in soil samples. the ACM (Asbestos Containing Material) found in the fractions are then separated and weighed.
+The asbestos in the ACM l is then separated and analysed using a polarised light microscope to further determine the type of asbestos present.

 The mass of asbestos is calculated by assuming that the asbestos-containing fragments separated contain a certain percentage of asbestos based on Asbestos Survey Guide, Appendix 2, ACMS in Buildings (HSG 264 – 2012), guidelines depending on the type of material.